Updated November 2017

 This year's Best Buy Award goes to the Vasque Juxt

-for solid performance at a moderate price.
+for reliable performance at a moderate price.
 The full-leather upper is comfortable and lightweight, and the outsoles handle flat and rough terrain equally well.
 Its traction on solid ground and loose gravel is exemplary, too.
 The main drawback is that it doesn't have a waterproof liner, and therefore ill-suited for wet conditions.
 The majority of hiking is done under dry skies, though, and for that, this breathable shoe fits the bill.

-Read Full Review: Vasque Juxt
+Read review: Vasque Juxt

 Top Pick for Aggressive Hiking